-1.15 express train, reaching Poonah in seven hours.
-The air was like blasts out of a heated furnace.
-We dined at Poonah at a very comfortable inn.
-The distance from Poonah to Máhábáleshwar was seventy-five miles by road; so as we were going on the same evening we ordered a trap, and after dinner we set forth.
+1.15 express train, reaching Poonah The air was like blasts out of a heate dined at Poonah at a very comfort distance from Poonah to Mahabaleshw five miles by road; so as we were goi evening we ordered a trap, and after forth.

-I cannot say it was a comfortable journey, for the springs of the trap were broken, and projections were sticking through the hard, narrow cushions in all directions into our unhappy bodies.
-Nevertheless we enjoyed the drive very much.
-It was a charming night, the moon late, being in the last quarter.
-We saw a great Moslem fête coming out of Poonah at night. hills were illuminated in patterns and letters.
-We slept when it was dark, and I remember we drank a great deal of water, for it was a most thirsty night.
-At 6 a.m. we passed a wayside bungalow at Soorool, where we brought out our basket and tea, and had milk from the cow belonging to the old soldier who kept the bungalow.
-At the foot of the third steep mountain, Pasarni, we passed through Wye (Wahi), one of the prettiest and most interesting places, with the prettiest women in Western India, besides being a village of temples and holy tanks.
-The general effect of the temples, which were strewn about in all sizes and shapes, was that of a series of blancmange moulds.
+I cannot say it was a comfortable i springs of the trap were broken, and sticking through the hard, narrow cushi tions into our unhappy bodies.
+Neverth the drive very much.
+It was a chara moon late, being in the last quarter.
+Moslem fête coming out of Poonah hills were illuminated in patterns and le when it was dark, and I remember we deal of water, for it was a most thin 6 a.m. we passed a wayside bungalow a we brought out our basket and tea, and the cow belonging to the old soldier bungalow.
+At the foot of the third Pasarni, we passed through Wye (Wa prettiest and most interesting places, w women in Western India, besides bei temples and holy tanks.
+The genera temples, which were strewn about in all! was that of a series of blancmange mould

-At Wahi we alighted from the trap, and our ascent up the steep Pasarni Ghát was performed for us by sixteen coolies.
-It occupied us about two hours, and was very hot and dusty, and cruelly hard work; but the coolies did it much better than horses could have done.
+At Wahi we alighted from the trap, up the steep Pasarni Ghât was perfor sixteen coolies.
+It occupied us about was very hot and dusty, and cruelly ! the coolies did it much better than horses could have done.
 Once we came to a travelling bungalow, and stopped a few minutes to tie up some of our broken springs.
 After this we were very tired, and the last thirteen miles seemed almost insupportable.
 At last we entered the verdure of Máhábáleshwar at the summit, 4,780 feet above sea-level; but the inaccessibility of the place is compensated for by its interest when you arrive there, just as Palmyra is more precious than Ba'albak.